 FAMILY PRESERVATION & ECONOMIC STABILIZATION (FPES):

-With grants from the Town of Palm Beach United Way, Palm Beach County Department of Community Services, United Way of Palm Beach County, and Department of Children and Families, the FPES Program provides case management to families with the goal of providing structured services that will lead to stability, self-sufficiency, and better outcomes for farm workers and their families.
+With grants from the Town of Palm Beach United Way, Palm Beach County Department of Community Services, and United Way of Palm Beach County, the FPES Program provides case management to families with the goal of providing structured services that will lead to stability, self-sufficiency, and better outcomes for farm workers and their families.
 Other program services include the distribution of food and food vouchers, clothing, emergency assistance with rent and utilities, completing forms and applications, transportation to medical and social service appointments, and orientation of community resources, as well as translations and interpretations.

 Funded by the Jim Moran Foundation and BankUnited, the Education Programs are designed to create a pathway for children of farm workers, their parents and educators to mitigate low education achievement levels, reduce the dropout rate and the educational gap that exists between farm-worker children and the rest of the student population.
 The Education Programs provide tutoring and homework assistance: children who qualify for the program will receive up to 5 hours a week of academic counseling.
 Statistics show that the high school dropout rate is much higher among Hispanics, and significantly higher among farm workers than in the general population.
 The program also provides ESOL, Literacy, Computer, and Financial Literacy workshops for adults.

 Funded by Florida Blue Foundation, Quantum Foundation, and United Way of Palm Beach County, CHAT provides information, referral and outreach activities to help underserved populations including language and cultural minorities with access to healthcare coverage and services.
 CHAT includes direct assistance with applications for healthcare coverage, health education workshops, transportation and translation/interpretation.